 If you find notches and “Infinity-O” hole-punch cutouts unsightly, then the Galaxy A80, with its completely uninterrupted display, is for you.
 This phone ditches the selfie camera entirely, instead of using an elevating, spinning camera module that flips the main camera system around during selfie use.
 The rising and flipping camera module is fast and reliable, and while the 48MP main camera, 8MP ultra-wide camera, and TOF sensor are solid but unspectacular as a main camera system, for selfies it’s among one of the most feature-packed systems.

 There’s a Snapdragon 730 processor and a good 1080 x 2400 AMOLED panel too.
 But the optical in-display fingerprint scanner is a bit slow, however.
-But we’re nitpicking now — this is an excellent mid-range device.
+And the device is about one and a half years old.
+But we’re nitpicking now — this is still an excellent mid-range device.

 If you're tired of notches and hole-punches and prefer your screen uninterrupted and symmetrical, this is one of the few options available.
 The clever elevating and spinning camera mechanism will attract plenty of attention in the public and means your selfies should be better than on most phones as it uses the main camera!

 Best for those with with small pockets: Samsung Galaxy Z Flip